zdravkov/kendo-docs/api/dataviz/diagram.md

 * "ArrowEnd": a filled arrow
 * "FilledCircle": a filled circle

 Note that you can also use the "ArrowStart" for the endCap but its direction will be inversed.
-Much like the startCap example above, you can define custom caps (markers) for the endpoint of the connection.

 ### connections `Array`